idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 For example:

-Suppose it takes 1 quarter for backend, 1 for Android, and 3 for iOS, but the tasks need to be completed one after another (in series).
-This would total 6 engineering quarters.
-The critical path, or the longest sequence of tasks, is 3 quarters.
+Suppose it takes 1 quarter for backend, 1 for Android, and 3 for iOS, but the tasks need to be completed n series (one after another).
+This would have a t-shirt size of 5 engineering quarters (a swag of 4+).
+With the critical path, or the longest sequence of tasks, being 3 quarters.

 ## Hiring